Winter News from Windflower Farm

-- Freshly picked Red Russian, Lacinato and Red Ruffles kales
+- Red Russian, Lacinato and Red Ruffles kales

-If you’ve ordered shares of eggs or maple items from the Davis Farm or grains from Kristoffer Ross, please ask your site coordinator where these can be found.
-A note from Kristoffer and a link to one of his family recipes can be found at the bottom of this page, along with site addresses and distribution times.
+If you’ve ordered shares of eggs or maple items from the Davis Farm or grains from Kristoffer Ross at Hickory Wind Farm, please ask your site coordinator where these can be found.
+Attached, you’ll find a bread recipe from Kristoffer.

 What’s new on the farm?